ishtiaq2/opennms-lab/README.md

+# This lab is purely for education purpose.

 # 📂 Project Structure

 This lab uses a nested repository architecture.
 The parent repository manages the environment, while sub-repositories handle specific tasks